 Katy has served on the CFN board since 2016.
 On staff in 2000, Katy also spent the summers of 1987 to 1991 as a Range kid, making friendship bracelets at the craft shop and pursuing her expert ranking in riflery.
 “Camp gave me freedom, adventures, friendships, role models, life lessons, and an enduring connection to the outdoors.
 There is no place I would rather be this very minute than at camp.”

 Trish joined the CFN board in 2020.
 Thanks to camper friends from Memphis who convinced Nardie and Sally to take a chance, Trish treasures her six summers in CNOC and on the waterfront across 1983-1992.
 “My personal and professional journey continues to be guided by enduring lessons from campers and staff and I am honored to assist in making Camp a place of welcome for all, including through need-based financial support.”

 Stephen Woldenberg joined the board of CFN in 2020.
 He is from Chicago and was a camper for six summers, from 1998-2003, and a staff member for three summers, from 2005-2007.
-Stephen joined the board in 2020.
-“Nebagamon has played a huge role in my role.
+“Nebagamon has played a huge role in my life.
 My time at camp provided me with a sense of independence, exploration and love of the outdoors.
-Its a privilege to serve on its board.”
+It’s a privilege to serve on the CFN board.”